What is Special Education Today?

 Why subsribe to SET?

 All subscribers of SET receive the periodic (currently weekly) newsletter.
 Never miss an update.
 Paid subscribers get full access, not only to the public sections, but also to the full archives.
 In addition, they can comment on posts.
-They also get the satisfaction of promoting the evidence-based perspective that I hope will make special education more successful for students, teachers, and parents; and paying subscribers help support the wide distribution of the current content.
-Founding subscribers (thank you!) have full access and must be willing to advise me about what they think is going right with SET and how to improve it.
+They also get the satisfaction of promoting the evidence-based perspective that we hope will make special education more successful for students, teachers, and parents; and paying subscribers help support the wide distribution of the current content.
+Founding subscribers (thank you!) have full access and must be willing to advise us about what they think is going right with SET and how to improve it.

 Join the crew